robertorcosta/azure-docs.pt-br/articles/active-directory/develop/v2-oauth2-device-code.md

 ---
-title: Usar a plataforma de identidade da Microsoft para conectar usuários em dispositivos sem navegador | Azure
+title: Use Microsoft identity platform to sign in users on browser-less devices | Azure
-description: Crie fluxos de autenticação incorporados e sem navegador usando a concessão de autorização do dispositivo.
+description: Build embedded and browser-less authentication flows using the device authorization grant.
 services: active-directory
 documentationcenter: ''
 author: rwike77